Neyami/Custom-Nightvision-Flashlight/README.md

 Adds customizable flashlight and nightvision
 Edit flcolors.txt to add/remove colors.
+Edit blacklist.txt to disable the plugin on any desired maps

 # Commands
 .flashlight      - Toggles custom flashlight on/off with default values